YuneVK/pokedex/README.md

 ## ℹ️ About

 This is a Pokédex project made with [Next.js](https://nextjs.org/) and bootstrapped with [create-next-app](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+You can view the live app [here](https://pokedex-nextjs-app.vercel.app/).

 The Pokédex displays a list of Pokémon with various filtering options.